Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 Frequently Asked Questions

-What is the iOS WebKit zero-day vulnerability?
+What is the Apple WebKit zero-day vulnerability?

 How do I update my iPhone to iOS 26.2?